Boys & Girls Clubs of Metro Richmond

 Serving youth in Metro Richmond, Chesterfield, and the Tri-cities areas of Virginia.

-She truly personifies what it means to be a new statistic.
+that embody all that it means to be a new statistic.

 Since 1945, Boys & Girls Clubs of Metro Richmond has been in the forefront of youth development -- working with young people from disadvantaged economic, social and family circumstances.
 In 1957, the Club became a member of Boys Club of America and opened our first unit on North Robinson Street which still stands today as the Central Unit.
 In 1960, the Club opened Camp Little Hawk in Goochland County.
 The camp, dubbed "the miracle in the woods", was a 65 acre wooded property, donated by Richard S. Reynolds, Jr.

 In October of 1992, the Club officially began to accept girls into memberships and developed a full array of programs to meet the needs of our girl members.
 Because of the Clubs newest members, in March of 1993, the Club officially changed its name to the Boys & Girls Clubs of Richmond, Virginia.